preserveddarnell/coinorama/README.md

 Running
 -------

-The framework can be managed using a single script : *bin/coinorama*
+The framework can be managed using a single script: *bin/coinorama*

 Have a look at this script (or call it without any argument) to get its syntax.

 Most settings are located in [conf/coinorama.conf](conf/coinorama.conf).
 Check out this file and fill in the markets you would like to monitor.
-Check-out the content of [src/markets/watcher/](src/markets/watcher/) to find out which markets have a watcher.
+Check out the content of [src/markets/watcher/](src/markets/watcher/) to find out which markets have a watcher.

 ### Markets
-To start collecting market data (for example bitstamp USD market) :
+To start collecting market data (e.g. Bitstamp USD market):
 ```sh
 $ ./bin/coinorama watcher bitstampUSD start  # start collecting data
 $ ./bin/coinorama watcher bitstampUSD log    # inspect log